80 Anthropology and Archaeology

 Journals

-Anthropological Review: The Journal of Polish Anthropological Society (Various CC licences)
+Anthropological Review: The Journal of Polish Anthropological Society by various (various CC licences).

 This is the flagship peer-reviewed journal of the National Association of Student Anthropologists.
 The journal publishes peer-reviewed, original ethnographic or theoretical student research as well as book reviews of relevant texts in anthropology and related fields.